connorsjackson/WES237b_assignment-2/homework/block_mm/README.md

-# Block Matrix Multiply
+# Naive Matrix Multiply
-Start by copying your code from your Naive Matrix Multiply.
-Update this to use the block matrix multiplication method instead.
+This is the starter code for a CPU-based Naive matrix multiply.
+This implementation should have 3 nested for loops.

 ## Report
-As with before, run `time` and see what the results are now.
-How has it changed?
-Why has it changed?
+For your report, please execute the `time` command and store the result.
+Consider what each of these three metrics mean.